Header Image 1

 This board is in charge of setting the syllabus and assessing the examinations, ensuring that students meet the rigorous academic standards expected in this subject.

-Science - If double award science then need two grade 6s; if do separate sciences then need a grade 6 in Biology and then another grade 6 in either Chemistry or Physics
+If you have studied double award science, you will need to have achieved two grade 6s; if you have studied separate sciences, you will need a grade 6 in Biology and then another grade 6 in either Chemistry or Physics.
+You also must achieve at least a grade 5 in GCSE Maths and English Language.

 For those considering a broader academic path, we offer the chance to combine A-Level studies with a BTEC qualification.